haynesie/Whither/Whither the Computer Lab.md

 Once the log files are collected from each of the 32 systems, the data is cleaned of non-administrative logins and is convereted to a comma-separated-value formatted file.
 The pandas and matplotlib libraries of the Python programming language are then used to process these .csv files to create visulization of the login data.

+(The associated jupyter notebook containing code for this project is located [here](http://localhost:8888/notebooks/Whither%20Methodology.ipynb).

 ####  Permissions and Stakeholders